Kentico/xperience-disqus/README.md

 ## Logging On-line marketing activities

 With this integration, you can log activities whenever a new comment is posted.
-If you have [text analytics](https://docs.xperience.io/x/XxffBw) enabled, the sentiment of the comment will be logged with the activity, otherwise all comments have "neutral" sentiment.
+If you have [text analytics](https://docs.xperience.io/x/XxffBw) enabled, the sentiment of the comment will be also logged with the activity.
 This is helpful during the creation of [marketing automation](https://docs.xperience.io/x/UgiRBg) processes or [contact groups](https://docs.xperience.io/x/ngiRBg).
 For example, if a contact leaves a positive comment on an article, you may want to send them an email offering a discount on the products advertised in the article.

 To begin logging activities, configure the following custom [activity type](https://docs.xperience.io/x/_wiRBg) in __Contact management > Configuration > Activity types__.
 Only the code name of the activity type needs to match exactly, the rest can be altered to meet your needs.